ctornau/latex/README.md

 Please follow the link https://bitbucket.org/tornau/latex to an example BitBucket repository.

-## Build Latex-PDF with Azure DevOps
+## Build LaTeX-PDF with Azure DevOps

 The build can also be run on Azure DevOps.
 Azure DevOps is available at https://dev.azure.com/ .